11 Building Webster’s Lab V2 – Citrix XenServer Host and Pool Configuration

-To add the 1TB SSD as a local SR, I followed the process I documented several years ago in the article Adding an SSD Storage Device to Citrix XenServer.
+To add the 1TB SSD as a local SR, I followed the process I documented several years ago in Adding an SSD Storage Device to Citrix XenServer.

 After following that process, the 1TB SSD local SRs show in XenCenter, as shown in Figure 42.